 Picture the Bahamas and what do you see?
 White sands and clear turquoise seas bathed in tropical sunshine?
 Idyllic anchorages with fabulous snorkeling and diving conditions?
 A laid-back atmosphere with beach bars serving rum cocktails and other delights?
 The smiling faces of the local people?

 There's all that and more in the beautiful Bahamas, just a one-hour flight from Miami.

 Unlike the chain of Caribbean islands to the south that were formed by volcanic activity, the Bahamas are the above-water parts of two extensive banks that rise from the depths of the Atlantic Ocean.
-The shallow waters here are dotted with around 700 islands and cays sheltered behind miles of coral reef that teem with sea life.
+The shallow waters here are dotted with numerous islands and cays sheltered behind miles of coral reef that teem with sea life.

 The delights of a sailing vacation in the Bahamas unfold around The Exumas, a string of cays much of which is enclosed in the Exuma Cays Land and Sea National Park.
 In the winterless climate of this special place, the trade winds blow gently across calm turquoise waters sheltered from the ocean beyond.
 The emphasis is on nature, solitude and tranquility, with small beach settlements, some including resorts, to be found on the cays you will visit.

 On a charter covering the traditional seven days, set out from Nassau's Palm Cay Marina Base and sail some 35 nautical miles (65km) to the Exumas.
 One of the first cays you'll reach is Highbourne Cay, a great place to start, as you sample the warm tropical waters and snorkel some of the surrounding reefs.
 From there you can 'island hop' all the way to Allen Cay and examine its unique iguana sub-species.
 You'll have ample time to explore what you missed on the way out.